glozow/bitcoin-notes/test_framework_intro.md

 How convenient!
 Note that they may not quite be thread safe and you'll usually need to pass in a lock (see the `mininode_lock` section).

-The `wait_for*` functions are abundant in the mininodes, and are often your bread and butter when testing expected behavior in functional tests.
+The `wait_for*` functions are abundant in the mininodes, and are often the bread and butter when testing expected behavior in functional tests.
 They include `wait_for_tx`, which allows you to ensure that a mininode receives a transaction (by tx hash), `wait_for_disconnect`, which allows you to verify that your node is correctly punishing bad behavior from its peers, and many more!

-The `wait_until`s are even more sexy: they allow you to make your test wait for an arbitrary predicate to evaluate to true.
+The `wait_until`s are even cooler: they allow you to make your test wait for an arbitrary predicate to evaluate to true.
 You'll use these all the time when writing functional tests too, since they're so versatile, but you need to make sure you're syncrhonizing properly.